typst/typst/docs/guides/tables.md

 The example above uses a loop that iterates over the rows in our CSV file and returns an array for each iteration.
-We could just write `year` in the body of the loop but then we would also get the first two columns which we want to discard.
+We could just write `year` in the body of the loop, but then we would also get the first two columns which we want to discard.
 Instead, we create a new array containing the third and fourth column only.
 Because Typst will concatenate the array results of the various loop iterations, we get a one-dimensional array in which the year column and the number of transistors alternate.
 Hence, we can insert the array as cells.
-For this we use the [spread operator]($syntax) (`..`).
-By prefixing an array, or, in our case an expression that yields an arry, with two dots, we tell Typst that the array's items should be used as positional arguments.
+For this we use the [spread operator]($arguments/#spreading) (`..`).
+By prefixing an array, or, in our case an expression that yields an array, with two dots, we tell Typst that the array's items should be used as positional arguments.

 We can also use the `map`, `slice` and `flatten` array methods to write this in a more compact, functional style: